-To get started quickly, the most practical alternative for a developer is to install Red Hat CDK on their local machine.
+As a developer, if you want to get started quickly, the most practical alternative is to install Red Hat CDK on your local machine.
 Using CDK, you can boot a virtual machine (VM) instance that runs an image of OpenShift on Red Hat Enterprise Linux (RHEL) 7.
 An installation of CDK consists of the following key components: